piotrmurach/strings/README.md

 ## 3. Extending String class

-Thought highly discourage to polute core Ruby classes, you can add the required methods to `String` class like so:
+Though it is highly discouraged to polute core Ruby classes, you can add the required methods to `String` class like so:

 ```ruby
 class String